 Ground-breaking research on the stone crab fishery in The Bahamas has identified an alternative method for claw removal that increases the chances of stone crab survival by nearly 30% once their claw is harvested and the crab is released.
-This work was done in collaboration with local fishers by the Cape Eleuthera Institute (CEI) at The Island School.
+This work was done in collaboration with local fishers by the Cape Eleuthera Institute (CEI) at The Island School with support and funding from the Moore Bahamas Foundation.

 The New Method